 During the two day festival, Skipton’s Auction Mart is transformed into an exciting and inspirational market place for yarn lovers.
 Artisans and retailers of the highest quality are selected to exhibit at Yarndale which makes it very inspiring for anyone with a love of yarn.
 We have encouraged you to chat to the exhibitors, get thoroughly inspired and fill your bag with yarny goodies to take home.
 Our aim has been to create a little slice of woolly paradise, with creative sparks flying!

 The festival is designed to encourage the sharing of skills and inspire visitors to celebrate all things handmade and get creative with yarn.
 Every aspect of the yarn journey will be represented, from the woolly animals themselves, through the various stages of production to the beautiful finished products.

 Throughout the weekend, visitors have been able to try their hand at all sorts of textile based skills in the workshop theatre.

 Yarndale has become well known for its exuberant creative displays.
 Visitors can walk under a whole ceiling decked out with over a kilometre of colourful woolly bunting, or gaze at a stunning display of more than one thousand crocheted mandalas.
 Described as “magical”, these stunning creative displays are a heart warming visual celebration of colour, community and creativity.

 Yarndale has quickly established itself as a must-visit event for yarn enthusiasts from all over the UK and around the world.
 During previous show weekends, more than 7,500 visitors flocked to the town to enjoy the festival, making it a great success for both exhibitors and visitors alike.

 Yarndale Ltd. was formally established in July 2012, with the first festival taking place in September 2013.

 It is a for-profit organisation run by a small, dedicated group of local people.
-We are a team of five (Carole, Emma, Kate, Lucy and Paul), and all of us are passionate about our local town and the thriving community that exists here.
+We are a team of four (Carole, Emma, Kate and Paul), and all of us are passionate about our local town and the thriving community that exists here.